 How to Grow Coriander

-Coriander enjoys a sunny position but appreciates a little shade during the hottest part of the day.
+When growing Coriander bear in mind that it enjoys a sunny position, but appreciates a little shade during the hottest part of the day.
 Coriander has a tendency to run to seed if stressed; this is where it flowers prematurely and develops seeds instead of growing lush foliage.
 This is fine if you are growing the plant for its seeds, but not if you are growing it for its leaves.

 Coriander is best grown from seed directly into the soil.
 This is because it is quite a sensitive plant; transplanting young plants can shock them and cause them to bolt (run to seed).
 Prepare the soil thoroughly by digging it over, removing any weeds and incorporating organic matter, such as well-rotted manure or compost.
 Rake the soil so it’s level and sow seeds 4cm apart in drills 1cm deep.